WebQit/docs/observer/docs/README.md

+---
+_subtreeType: category
+---
-# The Observer API
+# The Observer API Docs

-## Introduction

-Observer is an API for intercepting and observing JavaScript objects and arrays.
-And this is not the regular state management library.
-It's web-native design and arhitecture and simplicity are the deal!

-## Getting Started

-Take [the one-munite overview](overview) of The Observer API and follow the [download options](download) to add the Observer library to your project.
+Welcome to the Observer API documentation.
+We hope you find it easy to understand and navigate.

+If you have questions about anything related to the Observer API, you're always welcome to ask on our [GitHub Discussions](https://github.com/webqit/observer/discussions).

 ## Explore the Docs